metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/README.md

         # scalar reference context
         my $name = ${$o->info};

-And you also have granual power in the catch block to filter which exception to handle.
+And you also have granular power in the catch block to filter which exception to handle.
 See more on this in [\"EXCEPTION CLASS\"](#exception-class){.perl-module}